Great Movie, Great Message!

 Singer, Michel’le offers her counterargument to F. Gary Gray’s ‘Straight Outta Compton’ movie with her very own Lifetime film ‘Surviving Compton’: Dre, Suge, and Michel’le which premiered Saturday [Oct.15].

-Michel’le Touissant was the first lady of Ruthless records, known for her unique ‘mousy voice’ [when she speaks] but a powerhouse when she sings.
-But it was her personal life with two of hip hop’s notorious men that overshadowed the singer’s musical gifts.
+Known for her unique and ‘mousy voice’, Michel’le Touissant was the first lady of Ruthless records and powerhouse vocalist destined for entertainment success.
+Sadly, her personal life with two of hip hop’s notorious men ultimately overshadowed and hindered the singer’s music career.

 It was long rumored in the industry, that Miche’le had allegedly left her first love Dr. Dre [whom she’d been with since the age of 17] for death row records CEO, Suge Knight which ultimately sparked the feud between the two men.
-Michel’le birthed a child for each men and suffered long time abuse from Dr. Dre and Suge Knight but gives her own account of what took place.
+Michel’le birthed a child for each men and has suffered long time domestic abuse from Dr. Dre and Suge Knight.

 In the film, Miche’le delivers a startling ‘tell all’ of her ‘rise and demise’ in the music industry.
 The story begins with her introduction to rap group ‘NWA’, and the start of her love affair with Dr. Dre.